vmware/terraform-provider-avi/website/docs/r/avi_inventoryfaultconfig.html.markdown

 The following arguments are supported:

 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `controller_faults` - (Optional) Configure controller faults.
 Field introduced in 20.1.6.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - (Optional) Name.
 Field introduced in 20.1.6.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `serviceengine_faults` - (Optional) Configure serviceengine faults.
 Field introduced in 20.1.6.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) Tenant.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.6.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `virtualservice_faults` - (Optional) Configure virtualservice faults.
 Field introduced in 20.1.6.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.

 ### Timeouts